SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project/rule.md

 * **Using deeply nested schemas with nested references**

-  * Complex and deeply nested schemas increase the complexity of the project, making it harder to manage and more prone to build failures.
+  * Complex and deeply nested schemas increase the complexity of the project, making it harder to manage and more prone to build failures
-  * They can also lead to inefficient data fetching, further slowing down both runtime and build processes.
+  * They can also lead to inefficient data fetching, further slowing down both runtime and build processes

 ### Good practices